Karl Maramorosch: Early life and education

 Maramorosch was born in Vienna on January 16, 1915, where his family had escaped to from Soroki present day Moldova, during the World War I. His family was Jewish.
 His Polish father was a graduate of the Vienna Agricultural University.
 His mother was from Croatia and she was a gifted pianist who could speak German, Italian, French, Serbo-Croat and English.
 Along with his siblings he spoke to his father in Polish and in German with his mother.
 He grew up in Kołomyja, Poland (now Ukraine) where he attended primary and secondary schools (Gimnazjum Kazimierza Jagiellończyka) and from age of seven took piano lessons for twelve years, graduating from the Moniuszko Conservatory in Stanisławów (Ivano-Frankivsk) in 1934.
 At age thirteen he became inspired to become a research virologist, hearing about the work of Professor Rudolf Weigl in Lwow (Lviv) from his older brother, who was Weigl’s student at the Medical School.
-Weigl worked on Rickettsia prowazekii and by inoculating lice and maintaining them on volunteers, he had developed a vaccine against tick typhus.
+Weigl worked on Rickettsia prowazekii and by inoculating lice and maintaining them on volunteers, he had developed a vaccine against epidemic typhus.

 In 1938, Maramorosch received his Agricultural Engineer degree from the Warsaw Agricultural University (SGGW).

 In 1939, after the Nazi invasion of Poland, Maramorosch and his wife fled to Romania, where both were interned in Polish refugee camps for the following four years.
 After the Soviet army liberated Romania Maramorosch continued his graduate studies at the Bucharest Polytechnic, choosing plant pathology as his major.